 The Cathach / The Psalter of St Columba

 The script, in the hand of a single scribe, is early majuscule with ornamental capitals, some of which are in red and, like the red in the lettering for the rubrics, the colour has faded.
+The beginning of each new psalm is indicated by an ornamental capital.
 The framework of the capitals is often outlined by a series of scarlet dots and the decoration consists mostly of spirals and animal heads.
-The capitals do not stand out from the text but are drawn in by a series of letters of diminishing size.
+The capitals do not stand out from the text but are drawn in by a series of letters of diminishing size (Herity & Breen, 2002).

 The Cathach was published in CD-ROM format by the Academy in 2002.